MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/spread-operator.md

 #### Single variable

-You can use a single variable.
+You could use a single variable.
 But you probably shouldn't.

 ```javascript
 const [...a] = x